Department for Promotion of Industry and Internal Trade: History

 The department was originally established in 1995, and was reconstituted in the year 2000 with the merger of Department of Industrial Development.

 DPIIT is the nodal Department in Government of India for coordinating and implementing programmes with the United Nations Industrial Development Organization (UNIDO) in India.
-The department also coordinates with apex Industry Associations such as Federation of Indian Chambers of Commerce and Industry, Confederation of Indian Industry, ASSOCHAM in their activities relating to promotion of industrial cooperation and to stimulate FDI into India.
+The department also coordinates with apex Industry Associations such as Federation of Indian Chambers of Commerce and Industry, Confederation of Indian Industry, ASSOCHAM, Internet and Mobile Association of India (IAMAI) in their activities relating to promotion of industrial cooperation and to stimulate FDI into India.